SAP-samples/teched2025-AI166/README.md

-# Session ID - Session Title
+#  AI166 - Mobile projects with SAP Joule for Consultants and SAP Joule for Developers

 ## Description